MidnightExcursion/CFF-Extraction/README.md

 Use a DNN approach to try to find the functional form of the Compton Form Factors (CFFs).

+# The "Chronology" of the Code:

+1. Verify there Exists Data:

+    1.1.
+We first check to see if there provided argument for `-d` (filepath) actually has something at that filepath.

+    1.2.
+Then, we see if we can read that data with Pandas' `read_csv()` function.

+    1.3.
+Attempt to partition the entire dataframe into a smaller one based on the parameter for the `kin` argument, which is just an integer that refers to the kinematic set of the data, and is represented in the data with the column `['set']`.

+2. Begin the Replica Method:

+    2.1.
+Verify intact Directory Structure:

+        2.1.1.

 # The Replica Method Summarized:

 ## The "Chronology" of the Procedure: